• Skip to primary navigation

 📞 The last word

-Chewy, fudgy brownies are my favorite for taking to potlucks, sharing with neighbors, and once in awhile leaving a plate for my hardworking UPS guy or taking a big pan of them to our police and fire departments just to say "thanks'.
+Chewy, fudgy brownies are my favorite for taking to potlucks, sharing with neighbors, and once in awhile leaving a plate for my hardworking UPS guy or taking a big pan of them to our police and fire departments just to say "thanks".

-I had an aunt that left a pot of coffee on the stove for anyone who came to her door.
+I had an aunt who left a pot of coffee on the stove for anyone who came to her door.
 The back door was always unlocked and the mailman would often pop in for a cup even when she wasn't there.

-No matter how big a city is you and I have the ability to bring back that small town feeling by letting people know we see them and we care.
-Brownies make people happy!
+No matter how big a city is, you and I have the ability to bring back that small-town feeling by letting people know we see them and we care.

 If you click on the number of servings in the recipe card you can adjust the measurements up or down for the exact number of servings you need.
-Don't forget that you can click on "add to collection" to save it to your own, private recipe box!

-If you love this recipe please give it 5 stars! ⭐️⭐️⭐️⭐️⭐️
+If you love this recipe please comment below and give it 5 stars! ⭐️⭐️⭐️⭐️⭐️

 Stack of brownies with pecans.